Interface

 Notes

-The function groebner_learn is thread-safe.
+• The function is thread-safe.

 groebner_apply!